School of Education

 Plassmann Hall B42

-While I am in my second year at St. Bonaventure University, I have taught around 25 courses, largely in school leadership preparation at the doctoral, educational specialist, and master's degree levels.
-Courses also applied for supervisory and pedagogical certificates involving initial and continuous licensure in several states: Georgia, Kentucky, Indiana, North Carolina, Michigan, Ohio, South Carolina, Tennessee, and Virginia.
+While I am in my second year at St. Bonaventure University, I have taught nearly 30 courses, largely in school leadership preparation at the doctoral, educational specialist, and master's degree levels.
+Courses also applied for supervisory and pedagogical certificates involving initial and continuous licensure in several states: Arkansas, Georgia, Kentucky, Indiana, New York, North Carolina, Michigan, Ohio, South Carolina, Tennessee, and Virginia.
 Equally important, I also taught courses that led to terminal degrees in two of these states.

 - Ed.D., Educational Administration, Teachers College-Columbia University, 2004